 Communication between healthcare providers can help in early detection of factitious hypoglycemia in patients who present with recurrent unexplained hypoglycemic episodes, as early recognition is associated with a better prognosis and can save a lot of time and effort.

 In diabetic patients who are already on insulin, diagnosis of factitious hypoglycemia can be challenging.
-In this situation, Patients can be admitted under observation for a few days in a monitored setting, with insulin administration and glucose checks performed by medical staff.
+In this situation, Patients can be admitted under observation for a few days in a monitored setting, with insulin administration and glucose checks performed by the nursing staff and frequent reporting to the interprofessional team.
+The team must work together to educate the patient and family to create the best environment for optimal results.

 Factitious hypoglycemia requires an interprofessional team approach, including physicians, specialists, specialty-trained nurses, mental health professionals, and pharmacists, all collaborating across disciplines to achieve optimal patient results.
 [Level V]